Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Some locations in hot spring areas will have free outdoor foot baths to warm your toes, I’ve seen them in Hakone and Echigo Yuzawa.

-Cold hands?
+Worried about cold hands in Japan during winter?
 Purchase some battery operated hand warmers from Daiso and pop them in your pockets, or find the heated vending machines that dispense warm drinks and soups.

 Ponshukan Sake Vending Machine Wall in Echigo Yuzawa, Niiagata